Skip to main content

 We're Missing a Positive Vision of the Future

-Think about it carefully—it's true.
+Think about it, and it's true.

-Technology Is Neutral; Choices Aren't
+Technology Is Neutral; Choices Are Not

 Recommended Reading